carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 - "How can I get rid of sequence data that doesn't meet my quality standards?"
 objectives:
 - "Clean FASTQ reads using Trimmomatic."
-- "Select and set multiple options for command-line bioinformatic tools."
+- "Select and set multiple options for command line bioinformatic tools."
 - "Write `for` loops with two variables."
 keypoints:
 - "The options you set for the command-line tools you use are important!"
 - "Data cleaning is an essential step in a genomics workflow."
 ---

-# Cleaning Reads
+# Cleaning reads

 In the previous episode, we took a high-level look at the quality of each of our samples using FastQC.
 We visualized per-base quality